Skip to main content

 3. Using your other hand, press down on the top of the blade and slice all the way through.

-4. To prepare the squash, start by removing the seeds completely using a large spoon.
+4. To prepare the squash, start by completely removing the seeds using a large spoon.

 5. At this point, you can roast the squash as is or cut it into wedges and roast in the oven.
 If slicing into wedges, be sure to tuck in your fingers that are holding the squash in place to keep them safe.